 Switching Vendors

-If you ever want to switch from one vendor to another, it’s very easy with software download/CD.
-TurboTax is able to import the previous year’s tax file created by H&R Block and H&R Block is able to import the previous year’s tax file created by TurboTax.
+If you ever want to switch from one vendor to another, it’s very easy with the downloaded software.
+TurboTax is able to import the previous year’s tax return created by H&R Block, and H&R Block is able to import the previous year’s tax file created by TurboTax.
 When you use online software, it’s more difficult to switch because the competing online software can’t get into your online account with another vendor to import your data.

 Who Holds the Data